Split This Rock Poetry Festival: Poems of Provocation & Witness 2014

 The Golden Triangle Business Improvement District offers a map of the Farragut Square area.

 Split This Rock values individuals of all abilities and strives to make its programs and materials accessible to all.
-The festival’s venues and hotel are wheelchair accessible.
+The festival’s four venues and hotel were selected with accessibility in mind, to ensure that people with mobility disabilities can attend.
 Large print program books will be available at the festival by request.
-ASL interpreters will be a part of some readings.
-If you have questions, suggestions, or would like to make an accommodation request, please contact us at email@example.com or 202-787-5210.
-More about accessibility is available on the Accessibility page.
+If you have questions, suggestions or would like to request accommodation for a particular need, please contact Camisha Jones at firstname.lastname@example.org or 202-787-5210.